FakhriNawi/FakhriNawi/README.md

 ## Hi there 👋

-Web Developer & Sales Marketer<br>
+Web Developer & Sales Marketer
-🚀 Project Involvement: Developed and managed web projects, ensuring responsive design, smooth functionality, and a user-friendly interface.<br>
+💻 Code-Driven Creator: Passionate about crafting dynamic websites with sleek designs, interactive features, and seamless functionality.
-👨‍💻 Technical Lead for University Project: Led a team in building a business website with QR code-based product verification, boosting brand trust and customer engagement.<br>
+🚀 Project Leader & Innovator: Successfully led a university project by developing a business website with QR code-based product verification, enhancing brand trust and customer experience.
-🛍️ Sales & Marketing Expertise: Skilled in creating and managing digital marketing campaigns, increasing product visibility, and driving online sales through platforms like TikTok.<br>
+📈 Tech-Enabled Marketer: Combined coding and marketing skills to boost online sales through engaging campaigns and automated sales systems on platforms like TikTok.
-🌟 Passionate about building impactful web solutions and driving business growth through innovative sales and marketing strategies!<br>
+🌟 Driven by a love for coding and a passion for business growth through tech-powered marketing solutions!